bluefroguk1/empire-dump/content/Wiki/Costume/Varushka Costumes.md

 *[http://sevenstarwheel.files.wordpress.com/2010/08/cap-pattern1.jpg Skullcap pattern]
 * A simple tutorial for making a fur hat can be found here on [[The wiki|the wiki]].
 ### [[Children]]
-Costume for Varushkan children follows the traditional styles and emphasis on bright colours.
+[[Costume]] for Varushkan children follows the traditional styles and emphasis on bright colours.
 For toddlers and babies, traditional smocks, or simple t-tunics and drawstring trousers are simple and easy to pull-on garments, that can be made in linen or cotton for easy washing!
 These types of clothes also have plenty of flexibility in terms of size, meaning you'll get more than one year's use out of them.
 Traditional children's smocked dresses are easy to find in white and often have red or blue embroidery.
-These are an excellent simple costumes for babies and small children in Varushka.
+These are an excellent simple costumes for babies and small children in [[Varushka]].
 When making costumes for smaller children, remember to avoid anything tight around the neck - strings, cloaks, hats on cords etc and in addition, all tabards should secure under the arms.
 Make sleeves and armholes wider than needed; they're the bits that get tight as they grow.
 Neck holes also need to be bigger than for adults or should fasten at the back.
 *[http://www.neheleniapatterns.com/english/mae1215.html Patterns for Medieval children's clothes]
 ## Inspiration